2020 Victorian Multicultural Commission Context

 Community members and leaders supported the communication efforts by sharing information through their channels.
 They even helped by recording in language messages to share official messages through social media and radio, reducing the risk of sharing false news or incorrect information.

 June came with the death of George Floyd reigniting the ‘Black Lives Matter’ movement across the globe and Australia, extending the discussion about racism, racial equity and the need for change for people of colour around the globe.
 We hosted virtual roundtables and events to listen to the experiences of the community and to channel their voices to advocate for change.
-Following that we ran a series of information sessions with VEOHRC to educate and empower multicultural and multifaith communities in Victoria, on the rights of and
+Following that we ran a series of information sessions with VEOHRC to educate and empower multicultural and multifaith communities in Victoria, on the rights of and support available to people who experience race-based and or religious discrimination, and or vilification.

 Commissioners and staff took an incredibly proactive approach to lead and advise government departments as well as coordinating community representatives to support the DHHS’ testing blitz in a number of suburbs throughout June and July.